Skip to main content

 What happens next

 A negative review without a response looks damaging.
 A negative review with a thoughtful, professional response from management looks like proof that you care about your customers.
 Responding to negative reviews increases customer trust and can actually prevent future bad reviews — when potential customers see you addressing complaints seriously, they're more willing to give you a chance.
+Want to understand the impact of negative reviews on your rating?
+Our review calculator tool shows exactly how many positive reviews you need to offset negative ones and improve your star rating.

 Aim to respond within 24 hours.
 Your response should be short, empathetic, and offer to take the conversation offline to resolve it.
 This signals to other customers that you take feedback seriously.